JenanBayati-QM/JenanBayati-QM.github.io/another-page.md

 My tasks are mostly focused on computer, for example, analyzing surveys, presenting results, generating ideas, documenting, etc.

-At 10 AM I got to the weekly QM staff meeting, where I got to know other employees and their interesting tasks.
+At 10 AM I got to the weekly QM staff meeting, where I got to meet LM staff and their interesting tasks.

 At 11 AM My manager gave me a tour of the Qatar National Museum remotely and my internship partner on site.
 The main focus was on the use media devices.
 What different programs were running on them, how some were programmed, what were the name's of the different screens , etc.